bbauska/JS-Basics-Unlock/README.md

 The prototype chain is a series of links between objects where each object references its prototype parent.
 When accessing a property or method of an object, JavaScript first searches the object itself.
-If it doesn\'t find it, it searches the object\'s prototype, then the prototype\'s prototype, and so on, until it reaches null This chain is the foundation of inheritance in JavaScript.
+If it doesn&#39;t find it, it searches the object&#39;s prototype, then the prototype&#39;s prototype, and so on, until it reaches null This chain is the foundation of inheritance in JavaScript.

-For example, suppose we have an object O \' that inherits from Prototype B , which in turn inherits from
+For example, suppose we have an object O &#39; that inherits from Prototype B , which in turn inherits from
 ![](./images/image187.jpg){width="5.209426946631671e-2in"
 height="6.251749781277341e-2in"}Prototype A .
-If a property is not found on ^Q^ , the search moves to , and if not found on \'B , it continues to A ![](./images/image189.jpg){width="4.167541557305337e-2in" height="6.251749781277341e-2in"}
+If a property is not found on ^Q^ , the search moves to , and if not found on &#39;B , it continues to A ![](./images/image189.jpg){width="4.167541557305337e-2in" height="6.251749781277341e-2in"}

 ###### 7.4.3 Shadowing Prototype Properties

-Shadowing occurs when a property added to an object has the same name as one in the object\'s prototype chain.
-The property on the object
-\"shadows\" the one on the prototype, meaning the prototype\'s property wont be accessed directly through the object if a property with the same name exists on the object itself.
+Shadowing occurs when a property added to an object has the same name as one in the object&#39;s prototype chain.
+The property on the object &quot;shadows&quot; the one on the prototype, meaning the prototype&#39;s property wont be accessed directly through the object if a property with the same name exists on the object itself.

-This can be useful, but it\'s also something to be aware of, as it can lead to unexpected behavior if you accidentally shadow prototypes properties.
+This can be useful, but it&#39;s also something to be aware of, as it can lead to unexpected behavior if you accidentally shadow prototypes properties.

 ![](./images/image190.jpg){width="0.48968503937007873in"
 height="8.335629921259842e-2in"}javascript function Person() {l

-Person.prototype.name = \"Anonymous\";
+Person.prototype.name = &quot;Anonymous&quot;;

 const person = new Person(); console.log(person.name); // Anonymous

-person.name = \"John\"; console.log(person.name); // John - The property
+person.name = &quot;John&quot;; console.log(person.name); // John - The property
-on the instance shadows the prototype\'s property.
+on the instance shadows the prototype&#39;s property.

 ###### 7.4.4 Prototypal Inheritance Patterns